Rotator Cuff Tear

 What is the Best Treatment for Rotator Cuff Injury?

 Small and medium-sized rotator cuff tears usually heal successfully with appropriate conservative management and rotator cuff physiotherapy treatment.
-Physiotherapy often is one of the first treatment options suggested by your doctor or shoulder specialist.
+Physiotherapy is often one of the first treatment options your doctor or shoulder specialist suggests.

 Unfortunately, more massive rotator cuff tears may require rotator cuff surgery (arthroscopic or open) if physiotherapy treatment fails to assist.
 Massive rotator cuff tears may require shoulder replacement or reverse shoulder arthroplasty to restore some of your shoulder function.
 Post-operative physiotherapist guided rehabilitation will be necessary to regain your shoulder function safely.

 Early rotator cuff tear treatment is essential.
-Delay will result in retraction of your rotator cuff tendon, making healing or rotator cuff repair surgery more complex and less successful.
+Delay will result in retracting your rotator cuff tendon, making healing or rotator cuff repair surgery more complex and less successful.
 The best rotator cuff tear results occur when the rotator cuff injury is fresh.

 Rotator Cuff Tear Treatment

 Rotator cuff tears are a common problem.
 Rotator cuff injury deteriorates further if you return to sport or work too quickly – especially if you didn’t complete a thorough rehabilitation program.
 They are also regularly poorly treated by inexperienced shoulder practitioners.

 Your rotator cuff is an essential group of control and stability muscles that maintain the “centralisation” of your shoulder joint.
 In other words, it keeps the shoulder ball centred over the small socket.
 This centralisation prevents other shoulder injuries such as rotator cuff impingement or shoulder dislocation.

 Researchers have concluded that there are mostly seven stages that need to be covered to rehabilitate rotator cuff tears and prevent recurrence effectively.